 Running this through Bear,

-$ memory_bear perfume-missing.csv 1m -HLperfume -fCfrequency -operfume-missing-out.tsv
+$ memory_bear perfume-missing.csv 10s -HLperfume -fCfrequency -operfume-missing-predictions.tsv

 it produces the expected results